Back to Blog

 What is the difference between a VPN and a residential VPN?

 The difference lies in the IP addresses used while routing your traffic.
-Ordinary Virtual Private Networks (VPNs) use IP addresses from servers in data centers, and residential VPNs use household devices with residential IP addresses.
+Ordinary Virtual Private Networks (VPNs) use IP addresses from servers in data centers, and residential ones use household devices with residential IP addresses.
 The latter is better for bypassing CAPTCHAs and IP blocks or generally appearing less suspicious.

 Can a residential VPN be detected?